mostafizurahmed8200/Food_app_flutter/README.md

-# e_commerce
+# Flutter Food Delivery Application

-A new Flutter project.
+This is a flutter food delivery mobile application for showcase  purpose-created projects.

 ## Getting Started